 WHO CAN YOU TRUST?

 Any foreigner who is working in Panama or selling real estate is required to have a work permit.
-If you’re working with an expat (foreigner) to buy or sell real estate, you should ask to see their work permit to verify that they are working legally.
+If you’re working with an expat (foreigner) to buy or sell or rent real estate, you should ask to see their work permit to verify that they are working legally.
 An owner can sell their own real estate without having a work permit… unless they have made a business out of buying and selling real estate then they need a work permit.

 If a foreigner is advertising that they have a “real estate agency” in Panama, it could be an illegal operation.
 Chances are they do not have a work permit either.
 It is better to work with a company and sales people are work legally in Panama and avoid those who are not working legally.

-Neither the Panamanians nor the foreigners who sells real estate or helps you buy real estate are obligated to a fiduciary responsibility in Panama.
+Neither the Panamanians nor the foreigners who sells real estate or help you buy real estate are obligated to a fiduciary responsibility in Panama.
 A fiduciary responsibility means that they will put your interest above their own.
 It’s not required in Panama though some honest real estate agents/consultants do put your interest first and foremost.
 Others will say and do anything to get the sale and their commission.

 Some agents, but certainly not all, will put their commission above your best interest.
 That’s why it is important to always have your OWN attorney do a title search and create the purchase contract.
 Your attorney can also give you advice about what is needed to successfully buy real estate in Panama.
 Unfortunately, many real estate sales people will not tell you that: